Arithmetic complexity via effective names for random sequences: Arithmetic classification via numberings

 has a left-r.e.\ numbering $\alpha$ given by: $ \alpha_{\pair{e,n,k},s}=$

 where the triple $\pair{e,n,k}$ ranges over values $k$ which are greater than or equal to the index of the least 0 in $1^n{^\frown} C$.
+The numbering $\alpha$ exploits the fact that if $X \neq 1^n{^\frown}C$, then $X$ and $1^n{^\frown}C$ must differ on some prefix.
 Strictly speaking, every \emph{tail} of $C$ must be a shift-persistent element in order that each $\alpha$-index yields a member of $\C$.
 Since every member of $\C$ is infinite, however, we can overcome this shortcoming by modifying the tails for $\alpha_{\pair{e,n,k},s}$ to be $C_s$ in the first and third cases.
-Let $\beta$ be a left-r.e.\ numbering for $\B$.

 Using $\alpha$ and $\beta$, we now exhibit a Friedberg numbering $\zeta$ for $\A \union \B = \C$.
 Let